Nothing. Really. You notice what you're feeling, you breathe your way through it, and you DO nothing.

-Sure, it feels like we MUST intervene at that moment.
-Otherwise, our child will "get away with" bad behavior, and will become a terrible person.
-But that's
+Sure, when we feel our temper rising, it feels like we MUST intervene at that moment.
+Otherwise, our child will "get away with" bad behavior.
+And they'll become a terrible person!

 So what can you actually DO when you feel your temper rising?